Phasor/express-blog/frontend-admin/README.md

 # Blog Admin Web App

+This is a React based web app designed to interact with the Express REST API.
-This front end web-app is designed for Admins only to read conduct CRUD operations on Users and Posts.
-Normal Users i.e. non Admins can not make or edit Posts.
+It is designed for Admins only to conduct CRUD operations on Users, Posts and Comments.

+### Starting the Application Locally

+Install the dependencies:
+`npm install`

+Run the development server:
-### `npm start`
+`npm start`

-Runs the app in the development mode on port 3007 by default.\
+This will run the app in development mode on port 3007 by default.\
 Open [http://localhost:3007](http://localhost:3007) to view it in your browser.